-- Comprehensive inclusion of at least three generations within your family tree, using appropriate symbolism, legends, labels, etc.; 7 areas of those listed above are clearly labeled: Up to 40 points - Label areas of power, privilege and marginalization: Up to 7 points - Visual quality of the actual genogram: Up to 3 points
+- Comprehensive inclusion of at least three generations within your family tree, using symbolism, legends, labels, etc. Up to 25 points - Response to reflection questions on genogram: Up to 20 points - Visual quality of the actual genogram: Up to 5 points

-Part II (30 points): You will also participate in a small group meeting (with 2-3 other peers) during class on September 10 where you will bring your genograms and discuss them during the class.
+Part II (30 points): You will also participate in a small group meeting (with 2-3 other peers) during class on September 16 where you will bring your genograms and discuss them during the class.
 I will provide discussion questions that you may use to interact with your group members to better understand how your values, beliefs and perspectives may impact the helping relationship and those you work with.
-After the class, you will write a short reflection paper (2 double spaced pages) where you reflect upon any insights you gained from the group experience, areas of privilege/marginalization based on your cultural background, values, beliefs, or perspectives that differ from those in your group that became clear after your discussion, and how these realizations may have implications for your work as a counselor.
-The reflection paper is due on September 17.
+After the class, you will write a short reflection paper (2 double spaced pages) where you reflect upon any insights you gained from the group experience.
+The reflection paper is due on September 23.
 Some ideas to think about for your paper are,

 - 1. How has your background (e.g., experiences, upbringing, and family dynamics) shaped your values, beliefs, or worldview? - 2.
-How has your background influenced your professional interests/career? - 3.
-What was it like talking with your peers about your genogram?
+How has your background influenced your professional interests/career?

+- 3. What was it like talking with your peers about your genogram?
 Conversely, what was it like to hear from them? - 4.
 What ways could your values, beliefs, or perspectives facilitate or hinder a helping opportunity or experience?

-- Meaningful and engaging conversation, with a focus on aspects that contributed - significantly to your development as evident in your genogram: Up to 10 points - Reflection paper, 2 double-spaced pages that address the four topics above: Up to 20 points.
+- Meaningful and engaging conversation, with a focus on aspects that contributed significantly to your development as evident in your genogram: Up to 10 points - Reflection paper, 2 double-spaced pages that address the four topics above: Up to 20 points.

-C) Mid-Semester Skills Assessment (100 points)
+C) Midterm Skills Assessment (100 points)